 - Your own statement

-Residential functional capacity considers whether the person can meet the physical, mental and other demands of work.
+Residual functional capacity considers whether the person can meet the physical, mental, and other demands of work.
 It is explained and regulated in 20 CFR § 416.915.

-We are arthritis and Social Security Disability lawyers in Arizona.
-We invite you to see how our law firm can assist you in seeking disability based on arthritis or another medical condition.
-Contact Pekas Smith Disability Attorneys today for your free consultation.
+Our Phoenix law firm has some of the most trusted arthritis specialists and Social Security Disability lawyers in Arizona.
+We invite you to see how our SSDI lawyer in AZ can assist you in seeking disability based on arthritis or another medical condition.
+Contact Pekas Smith Disability Attorneys today for more information in a free consultation.
+Our team is ready to advocate for you!

 Social Security Disability and Arthritis – FAQs